G factor (psychometrics): Piagetian tasks

 Psychometric theories of intelligence aim at quantifying intellectual growth and identifying ability differences between individuals and groups.
 In contrast, Jean Piaget's theory of cognitive development seeks to understand qualitative changes in children's intellectual development.
 Piaget designed a number of tasks to verify hypotheses arising from his theory.
 The tasks were not intended to measure individual differences, and they have no equivalent in psychometric intelligence tests.
 For example, in one of the best-known Piagetian conservation tasks a child is asked if the amount of water in two identical glasses is the same.
 After the child agrees that the amount is the same, the investigator pours the water from one of the glasses into a glass of different shape so that the amount appears different although it remains the same.
 The child is then asked if the amount of water in the two glasses is the same or different.

 Notwithstanding the different research traditions in which psychometric tests and Piagetian tasks were developed, the correlations between the two types of measures have been found to be consistently positive and generally moderate in magnitude.
 A common general factor underlies them.
 It has been shown that it is possible to construct a battery consisting of Piagetian tasks that is as good a measure of g as standard IQ tests.

 Personality

 The traditional view in psychology is that there is no meaningful relationship between personality and intelligence, and that the two should be studied separately.
 Intelligence can be understood in terms of what an individual can do, or what his or her maximal performance is, while personality can be thought of in terms of what an individual will typically do, or what his or her general tendencies of behavior are.
-Research has indicated that correlations between measures of intelligence and personality are small, and it has thus been argued that g is a purely cognitive variable that is independent of personality traits.
-In a 2007 meta-analysis the correlations between g and the "Big Five" personality traits were found to be as follows:
+Large-scale meta-analyses have found that there are hundreds of connections >.20 in magnitude between cognitive abilities and personality traits across the Big Five.
+This is despite the fact that correlations with the global Big Five factors themselves being small, except for Openness (.26).
+More interesting relations emerge at other levels (e.g., .23 for the activity facet of extraversion with general mental ability, -.29 for the uneven-tempered facet of neuroticism, .32 for the industriousness aspect of conscientiousness, .26 for the compassion aspect of agreeableness).